 Smart meter advantages

-Customers will be able to see which gadgets and household appliances are consuming the most electricity, and take steps to replace items or encourage energy-saving behaviour in their home.
+- See which appliances are consuming the most energy.
+You can then take steps to replace items or encourage energy-saving behaviour.
 There are many ways to reduce your bills by changing energy spending habits in your household, and smart meters can help.

+- Smart meters will aid the Climate Action Plan.
 Less energy consumption equals less demand.
 Less demand means a further reduction in carbon producing fuels that produce electricity.
-So not only will customers be saving money, they’ll also be helping to save the environment and push Ireland closer to its EU carbon reduction targets.
+So not only will customers be saving money, but they’ll also be helping to save the environment and push Ireland closer to its EU carbon reduction targets.

 Smart meter disadvantages

-Customers who don’t wish to have smart meters installed can opt out but should be aware that over time the only meters offered will be smart meters - it will not be possible to swap out their existing meter for a traditional credit meter.
+Customers who don’t wish to have smart meters installed can opt out but should be aware that over time the only meters offered will be smart meters.
+It will no longer be possible to swap out an existing meter for a traditional credit meter.

-Possible savings may have been overestimated for customers, with large UK electricity and gas providers such as British Gas estimating that actual savings for their customers has actually been less than €4.50 a year.
-British Gas did not provide any additional information, such as whether their customers had initiated more effective usage habits using the information their smart meter provided them with.
+Possible savings may have been overestimated for customers, with large UK electricity and gas providers, such as British Gas, estimating that actual savings for their customers have actually been less than €4.50 a year.
+British Gas did not provide any additional information, such as whether its customers had initiated more effective usage habits with the information gained from having a smart meter.